EnochMwanzo/ecommerce-tracker/README.md

 <p align="center">
 <img src="/screenshots/reviews.png" style="width:75%;">
 </p>
-Save what customer rating and what they say about the their orders here.
+Save customer ratings and what they say about the their orders here.

 ### Finances
 <p align="center">